fabiofranchino/blog/_posts/2019-01-29-how-to-make-a-client-side-search-engine-with-vue-and-lunr.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

 Hope this might be helpful to someone.
-I made this to integrate this functionality on a little tool I'm working on, [Presenta](https://www.presenta.cc/).
+I made it to integrate the functionality on a little tool I'm working on, [Presenta](https://www.presenta.cc/).

 Have a nice day!